mcdurdin/msgmon/README.md

 7. Bundling and deployment
   - bundle into single executable for deployment (extract to same folder or temp folder on run?)

 8. What data is redundant in each message?
 (PID, TID)

 9. Allow for command-line based trace recording, so we can avoid having the GUI app for remote use.

 ***
 1. Search is case sensitive
-2. Ctrl+F is not working
 3. May need more than 4 search params?
-4. Window treeview should show state at time of selected message.
 5. Window treeview should also use filters for process name, pid, thread.
 6. Window treeview should show icons for apps and windows, and a B&W thread icon.
 7. This all means that Window treeview should be implemented as a custom draw control rather than a TTreeView which has sucky perf.
-8. A change to how the capture works, to correspond with all this.
-The capture should be recording transforms from an initial window snapshot, with each thread mapped independently.

-* For perf reasons, periodically, the whole transformed snapshot should be written out to the database while converting the trace?

-* When a window has a parent from another thread, the child window thread should be responsible for documenting the ownership and this needs to be presented appropriately in the treeview.

 * Include/Exclude on window handle fails (int vs hex discrepancy?)